wolfi-dev/os/CONTRIBUTING.md

 ## Package versioning

-- When bumping version of a package, you will need to update the version, epoch & shasum (sha256 or sha512) in package YAML file as well as Makefile.
+- When bumping version of a package, you will need to update the version, epoch & shasum (sha256 or sha512) in package YAML file.
+The version and epoch also need to be bumped in Makefile.

 - `epoch` needs to be bump when package version remains the same but something else changes. `epoch` needs to be reset to 0 when it's a new version of the package.

+- `melange` CLI has a command `bump` to make it easier.
+More details are [available here](https://github.com/chainguard-dev/melange/blob/f52b622351657fd9ccdb7e3bfb124caef61ad651/NEWS.md).

 ## Some tips